joerg-schneider/airtunnel-demo/README.md

     python -m venv airtunnel-env
     # we activate it:
     source airtunnel-env/bin/activate
-    # we install airtunnel in it - this will also install Airflow & Pandas & PyArrow
+    # we install airtunnel in it - this will also install Airflow, Pandas, PyArrow
     pip install airtunnel
+    # install PySpark
+    pip install pyspark
     ```
     (alternatively any other means of creating and activating a Python venv will do, i.e. from PyCharm!)

     *For the next steps, please keep this venv activated!*

 5. Set your AIRFLOW_HOME environment variable to the absolute path ending at the `airflow-home` folder of the demo